 The Steps in Water Cycle

 When water vaporized into water vapor and then raised in the atmosphere.
-The water vapors changed into a small piece of little ice/water as the temperature is low at high altitude.
+The water vapors changed into a small piece of little ice/water as the temperature is low at high altitudes.
 This process is called scientifically is condensation.
-These particles are formed cloud and fog when they come together in the sky.
+These particles are formed clouds and fog when they come together in the sky.

 Besides the evaporation, sublimation also contributes to the water vapor.
 In the sublimation process where ice directly transforms into water vapor without converting into liquid water.

-At the high altitude where the temperature is shallow this phenomenon also occurs high pressure is needed.
-The ice sheet of north and south pole is the primary source of water sublimation.
+At the high altitude where the temperature is shallow, this phenomenon also occurs high pressure is needed.
+The ice sheet of the north and south pole is the primary source of water sublimation.

 However, the ice cap in the mountain has also supported this process.
 Sublimation is a slightly slower process than evaporation.

 Condense water vapor, or the could then pour down to land as precipitation due to wind or fall of temperature.
-This situation occurs due to the water droplets combined and make bigger droplet.
+This situation occurs due to the water droplets combined and making bigger droplets.

-Besides when the water in high altitude the air cannot hold any more water due to, they lose their heat energy.
-In very low temperature this scenario knows as precipitation.
+Besides when the water in a high altitude the air cannot hold any more water due to, losing its heat energy.
+In very low temperatures this scenario knows as precipitation.

 As waterfall down to earth and its makes precipitation.
-Some of the water absorbed by the soil.
-This is the process know transpiration of water.
+Some of the water is absorbed by the soil.
+This is the process known transpiration of water.

 Transpiration is the water process like water evaporation where liquid water is turned into water vapor by plants.

-The root of the plants absorbed the water from soil and transport in the leaves.
-Where photosynthesis process is performed taking heating energy from the sun.
+The root of the plants absorbed the water from the soil and transport to the leaves.
+Where the photosynthesis process is performed by taking heating energy from the sun.

-During this process, extra water moved out from the leaves through stomata as water vapor.
+During this process, extra water moved out from the leaves through the stomata as water vapor.

-When the water pours down, it can be any form.
-It leads to a runoff in the surface.
+When the water pours down, it can be in any form.
+It leads to a runoff on the surface.
 So, runoff or surface runoff is the process where water runs over the surface of the earth.

 When the snow melts into the water, it also led to flow.
 While water is running over the ground surface, it displaces the topsoil with it and transports the minerals along with the stream.

-Besides, the runoff combines to form channels and then rivers and ends up into lake, rivers, oceans, and seas.
+Besides, the runoff combines to form channels and then rivers and ends up into lakes, rivers, oceans, and seas.

-Some of the water that precipitates do not run off into the rivers and is absorbed by the plants or gets evaporated.
+Some of the water that precipitates does not run off into the rivers and is absorbed by the plants or gets evaporated.
 It moves deep into the soil.
 This is called infiltration.